ScriptBasic/WinPBX/docs/Oxygen/Data Types.md

 # <a name="single"></a>single / float

 32-bit (4 bytes) single-precision floating number ranging in value from +/- 8.43\*10^-37 to 3.40\*10^38.
-They are limited to six digiys of precision and can only accurately hold multiples of powers of two, which will lead to inaccuracies in most base-10 fractions.
+They are limited to six digiys of precision and can only accurately hold multiples of powers of two, which will lead to inaccuracies in most base-10 fractions. `single` and `float`are the same data type.

 ```
 dim n as single